 Faced with unprecedented growth, our organization needs teams to step up their volunteer game this season.
 We are asking each team to please recruit two adult volunteers to help at either a Qualifier or one of the three State Championship Tournaments this year.
 We are hoping that one of the 2 volunteers you find will be excited to step up as a new judge or referee (trained volunteer role).
 We will have additional information about this new ask of teams as the season gets started, so stay tuned!

 Many tournaments provide access to a practice field where teams take turns running matches with their robot.
 If a field is provided, scheduling is often tight, and teams may need to reserve a time slot to practice.

-Practice Table Missions: Each qualifying tournament will have two practice tables available for teams.
-The field set up kits used for the practice tables are on loan from teams that are attending the qualifier.
-In the past it has been our experience that many of the loose mission pieces are lost or misplaced during the qualifiers, and teams are understandably reluctant to provide their field set up kits.
+Practice Table Missions: The field kits used for the practice table are likely on loan from teams that are attending the qualifier.
+In the past it has been our experience that many of the loose mission pieces are lost or misplaced during the qualifiers, and teams are understandably reluctant to provide their field kits.
 To reduce the likelihood of losing mission pieces FIRST Illinois Robotics has decided that only the mission pieces that are attached to the tables with Velcro will be provided at the practice tables.
 Every team attending a qualifier will have to bring the loose mission pieces to the tournament for their own use at the practice tables.